lanl/pyHarmonySearch/README.md

 This software is licensed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Please refer to the separate LICENSE.txt file for the exact text of the license.
 You are obligated to give attribution if you use this code.

 ## ABOUT
 pyHarmonySearch implements the harmony search (HS) global optimization algorithm in Python.
-HS is a metaheuristic search algorithm which, similar to simulated annealing, tabu, and evolutionary searches, is based on real world phenomena.
+HS is a metaheuristic search algorithm that, similar to simulated annealing, tabu, and evolutionary searches, is based on real world phenomena.
 Specifically, HS mimics a jazz band improvising together.
 Courtesy [Wikipedia](http://en.wikipedia.org/wiki/Harmony_search):

 > In the HS algorithm, each musician (= decision variable) plays (= generates) a note (= a value) for finding a best harmony (= global optimum) all together.